xntknk/Cypress-Structure-Portfolio-/README.md

 ```

 **Explanation:**
-- `on:` defines when to run tests (on push or PR).
+- `on:` specifies when to run (push or PR).
-- `checkout` fetches your code.
+- `checkout` fetches repository code.
-- `setup-node` sets up Node.js.
+- `setup-node` prepares Node.js environment.
 - `npm install` installs dependencies.
-- `npx cypress run` executes the E2E tests.
+- `npx cypress run` executes all tests headlessly.

-For sensitive data (e.g., credentials), store them as **GitHub Secrets** and reference them in the workflow instead of hardcoding.
+Sensitive information (like credentials) should be stored in **GitHub Secrets** and referenced in CI configuration.

 ---

 ## 🧑‍💻 Recommended Scripts (package.json)

-To simplify commands, add this section to your `package.json`:
+Add useful npm scripts:

 ```json
 {